 About 4 out of 5 mothers will experience the baby blues

-This is all normal and can start in the first week after the baby is born.
-With good physical care and emotional support, it will usually go away within two weeks.
+This is normal and can start in the first week after the baby is born.
+With good physical care and emotional support, you will usually feel better within two weeks.
 Talk with your partner, healthcare professional or someone you trust about your feelings.

 Postpartum Depression and Anxiety Disorders are common

 Up to 20% of women experience postpartum depression after having a baby.
 Mood disorders, such as anxiety, are also very common.
 You are not alone.
 Partners and children can struggle too.
 It can affect anyone in the family!

 People experiencing perinatal mood and anxiety disorders may...

 - Feel exhausted, but not able to sleep

 - Have changes in eating or sleeping patterns

 - Feel overwhelmed and can’t concentrate